 Diplomates should contact Prometric® immediately once the Scheduling Permit is available in order to schedule an appointment.
 The Scheduling Permit is required to schedule the appointment.
-Delay in scheduling an appointment may result in the inability to schedule at the diplomate's preferred location. online is recommended and Registration Confirmation will be sent by email.
+Delay in scheduling an appointment may result in the inability to schedule at the diplomate's preferred location. is recommended online Registration and preferred.
+Confirmation will be sent by email.
 When calling, a Prometric® representative will ask for information from the Scheduling Permit and provide details regarding the test centers and location specified by the diplomate.
 Prometric® does not make appointments prior to the provision of the permit to diplomates.
 Diplomates who require special accommodations, and have received Board approval, must make a test appointment by calling the telephone number on the Scheduling Permit.